gordonguthrie/TheManual/docs/chapter1/first_beep_in_supercollider.md

 * `0` - the phase
 * `0.2` - the `mul` (or multiplier)

-In this instance the `mul` is effectively the volume, make it higher and the note will sound lounder, lower it will be quieter.
+In this instance the `mul` is effectively the volume, make it higher and the note will sound louder, lower it will be quieter.

 Lets look again at the interface and the two methods `ar` and `kr`.
 The `ar`/`kr` pairing appears throughout SuperCollider so its important to understand what they mean.